slimslenderslacks/slimslenderslacks.github.com/_posts/2015-10-02-compojure-api.markdown

 ## Compojure API

-There are quite a few nice ways to do this but I really like [the compojure api project](https://github.com/metosin/compojure-api).
-Try it out by [installing leiningen](http://leiningen.org/) and then type into your shell the following three commands:
+I've been looking at different ways of designing and implementing REST apis using clojure and my favorite project so far is [compojure api](https://github.com/metosin/compojure-api).
+You can try it out by [installing leiningen](http://leiningen.org/) and typing the following three commands:

     ~$ lein new compojure-api api-test
     ~$ cd api-test
     ~$ lein ring server-headless

-You'll end up with a Jetty server running on [http://localhost:3000](http://localhost:3000) hosting your resources, complete with a [Swagger 2.0 description](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md).
-This template pulls in a set of useful libraries:
+At the end of this, you'll have a jetty server running on [http://localhost:3000](http://localhost:3000).
+Besides hosting a few test resources, you'll also have an automatically generated [Swagger 2.0 description](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md) of your api.

+The "compojure-api" template pulls in a set of useful libraries:

 * Jetty for the underlying servlet container
 * [Jackson](https://github.com/FasterXML/jackson) for JSON encoding/decoding